Church, helmet-held 360 camera3D Model

-This model is best viewed by selecting the first person mode in navigation setting and slow speed (eg 0 or 1) and navigating at the neighborhood of the series of small gray cones.
-It is computed from a video pair taken by a helmet-held 360 camera (Garmin Virb) and by walking during 8 minutes around a church.
-The cones indicate locations and view field of the camera.
+This model is best viewed by selecting the first person mode in navigation setting and slow speed (eg 0 or 1) and navigating at the neighborhood of the small gray cones.
+It is computed from a video pair taken by a helmet-held 360 camera (Garmin Virb) and walking during 8 minutes.
+The cones indicate locations and FoV of the camera.

-The original textures are divided by 3 (or 4 for the sky) and stored in a 8k texture image.
+The original textures are divided by 3 (or 4 for the sky).
 The surface is simplified (edge collapses).
 The multi-camera model is non-central and global shutter.

 Here is an image of the input video